memorius/policy-auction/README-datastructures.txt

 policy_comments:
   Time-ordered comments for each policy.
 Stored this way so we can time-slice query for "what's new" lists and retrieve by individual comment ID.
   - deleted flag: to preserve the threading structure of remaining comments, deleted items are retained as placeholders but not displayed.
 We can either delete the "text" and "subject" fields when marking deleted, or keep them and let moderators see them.
+  When creating comments, write a "comments_" column to ipaddresses, and to either users or anonymous_users, with that comment ID.

 policy_comments_threaded:
   Easy retrieval of comments in thread structure.
 Column name is <parentID>:<childID>:<childID> etc. according to nested structure.
 This means we can slice query by, say, <parentID>:<childID> to get time-ordered comments within any nesting level.